-- Raffle tickets, prizes, or door prizes that have a retail value of over \$20 violate the gift rules unless the event is open to the public. - "Open to the public" means the event is free of charge and that members of the public at large typically attend such a gathering. - Free Community 4th of July celebration could qualify. - State District IT Directors meeting would not qualify.
+- Raffle tickets, prizes, or door prizes that have a retail value of over \$20 violate the gift rules unless the event is open to the public. - "Open to the Public" means the event is free of charge and that members of the public at large typically attend such a gathering. - State Fair would qualify - State District IT Directors meeting would not qualify